browserengineering/book/book/embeds.md

 ```

 `ImageLayout` can now inherit most of its behavior from `EmbedLayout`,
-buttake its width and height from the image itself:
+but take its width and height from the image itself:

 ``` {.python replace=previous/previous%2c%20frame,self.node.image.height()/image_height,self.node.image.width()/image_width}
 class ImageLayout(EmbedLayout):